Cranley Onslow

-Cranley Gordon Douglas Onslow, Baron Onslow of Woking (8 June 1926 – 13 March 2001), was a British politician and served as the Conservative MP for Woking from 1964 to 1997, and a British peer from 1997 until his death in 2001.
+Cranley Gordon Douglas Onslow, Baron Onslow of Woking (8 June 1926 – 13 March 2001), was an English politician who served as the Conservative MP for Woking from 1964 to 1997.
+He was a British peer from 1997 until his death in 2001.

 Family background

 Onslow was born in Wandsworth, London, in 1926.
 He was related to the Earl of Onslow, and was named for one of the subsidiary titles of the Earldom: Viscount Cranley.
 His parents were Francis Robert Douglas Onslow and Mabel Strachan.
 He had a younger brother, Ian Denzil Onslow (1929–2013).
 Onslow was a descendant of George Onslow, eldest son of Lieutenant-General Richard Onslow, nephew of the first Baron and uncle of the first Earl.

 Early life and career

 He was educated at Harrow School and then Sandhurst.
 He then joined the military in 1944 and was commissioned as a second lieutenant in the Queen's Own Hussars.
 Upon completing this service he read history at Oriel College, Oxford.
 Onslow then joined MI6 as an intelligence officer and had a tour of duty in Burma.